The Other Songs partners with Universal Music Publishing Group; signs global deal with British singer/songwriter Bruno Major - Music Business Worldwide

 He added: “But in order to do what I’ve done and be part of, to do it independently, you have to be a specific type of person.
 I do a lot myself, creatively speaking.
 I co-write, but I write all of the songs myself.
 I produce it all myself with Phairo.
 I play every instrument on those records.
 I mix the whole thing myself.”

-With the UMPG collaboration in effect, The Other Songs has also announced that Jacque O’Leary has joined The Other Songs as General Manager.
+With the UMPG collaboration in effect, The Other Songs has also announced that Jacque O’Leary has joined the company as General Manager.

 “Bruno Major is best-in-class and we are beyond delighted to have him on our roster.”